Mathematical Formulation

 \(h\)

-Hydro or pumped-storage hydro power plant (associated to a reservoir modeled in water units)
+Hydropower or pumped-storage hydro plant (associated with a reservoir modeled in water units)

 \(e',e''\)

-Reservoir (modeled in water units, natural inflows in m3/s and volume in hm3)
+Reservoir (natural water inflows in m3/s and volume in hm3)

 \(h \in up(e')\)